 How Europe Works: Institutions & Law in the EU (ILEU)

-This business law programme is a unique blend of business, law, politics, language and culture, offering students the chance to undertake a demanding, in-depth study of the European Union.
-It addresses the political and legal functions of the EU.
+This business law programme is a unique blend of business, law, politics and culture, offering students the chance to undertake a demanding, in-depth study of the European Union.
+Participants explore the political and legal functions of the EU in greater detail, in order to provide a better understanding of the EU’s interactions and role within the world.
+Participants also benefit from on-the-ground experiences which include visits to a range of relevant institutions, and will reflect upon these experiences in their module on German culture & society from an intercultural perspective.

 - European Governance